Peharge/Peharge/README.md

 > <strong>The key to artificial intelligence has always been the representation.</strong>

-I actually work privately, so I won't publish much on this account except for school projects.<br>
+I am 17 years old and work mainly on private projects.
+But since November 2024 I have decided to use this account more seriously - so it is worth giving me a subscription.
+The projects I publish here serve both my learning and the good of humanity.
-My only big public project is [MAVIS](https://github.com/Peharge/MAVIS).<br>
+My main project so far is [MAVIS](https://github.com/Peharge/MAVIS).<br>
-But since November 1, 2024, I’ve decided to take this account more seriously and will be publishing more content going forward!<br><br>
+In the future I will share more content that helps others and contributes to the transfer of knowledge.
+Stay tuned for upcoming projects!<br>
+In addition, my project partner: [Ginkelmath](https://github.com/ginkelmath).<br><br>

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: center; align-items: center; height: 100vh;">
   <img src="https://github-readme-stats.vercel.app/api?username=Peharge&show_icons=true&theme=radical" width="350px" />